-This method declares when to begin the process of renewal.
-If the certificate has this many number of days or less before expiration, the system will start the renewal process.
+This method declares when to begin the renewal process.
+If the certificate will expire in this number of days or fewer, the system will start the renewal process.

 if you do not set this value, the system waits until the certificate expires before it attempts to replace it.